-It is hard to understate just how import it is to take the time to assess your motivation and readiness to add to your family through adoption, as both of these elements will come to bear on your and your child’s experience in the family.
+It is hard to overstate just how important it is to take the time to assess your motivation and readiness to expand your family through adoption, as both of these elements will come to bear on your and your child’s experience in the family.
 A good starting point might be to ask yourself questions like these.
 There are also many really helpful resources that can help you get equipped and get educated as you move forward in the process.
-In addition to the list of available resources, the growing number therapists, counselors and healthcare professionals who are knowledgeable and trained in the field of attachment and early trauma can be a great help in both pre- and post-adoption needs.
+In addition to the list of available resources, the growing number therapists, counselors, and healthcare professionals who are knowledgeable and trained in the field of attachment and early trauma can be a great help in both pre- and post-adoption needs.
 Making use of available resources can help you better prepare to meet the needs of your child once they are home.

 Step 2: Decide what type of adoption you want to pursue

 Next you must decide on what type of adoption program you feel most drawn to pursue.
 You may decide to adopt internationally, bringing home a child from a different country.
 Or instead, you may decide to adopt domestically, welcoming home a child from the same country in which you are a citizen.
 Within the world of domestic adoption, there are additional choices to be determined that will impact how your process moves forward.
 Do you want to adopt from state custody (foster care)?
 Through a licensed agency?
 Privately through an attorney?
 What level of openness do you feel is best for your child and family?
 Each of these decisions will have an impact on the cost and landscape of the process as you move forward.

 Step 3: Find an agency